kundajelab/chrombpnet/src/utils/preprocessing/analysis/README.md

 - bigwig: Path to ATAC/DNASE data in bigwig format
 - genome: Path to reference genome fasta
 - output_prefix: Output prefix path to use for image storage.
 If prefix includes a directory path make sure it already exists.
-- chr: A string value of chromsome to use to build a pwm
+- chr: A string value of chromsome to use to build a pwm.
+This name should be present in both the bigwig file and also should be present in column one of the `chrom_sizes_file`
-- chr_size: An integer value of size of the chromsome to be used for building the PWM.
-The user should make sure that this size wont exceed the chromsome size length.
+- chrom_sizes_file: Path to a TSV file that has chromosomes in the first column and their sizes in the second column.
 - pwm_width: An integer value of PWM width to consider.
 This defaults to 24.

 ## Output

 Output an PWM image file with the name `output_prefix`.